troymessina/BiophysicsBioImaging/01-Locomotion.md

 Free body diagram of the physical pendulum.
 ```

 A significant difference between the simple pendulum and the physical pendulum models is that the first looks at the action of forces, whereas the second focuses on torques.
 Recall that a torque is the turning force that causes objects to rotate about a pivot point.
 The strength of the torque is dependent not only on the applied force but also on distance from where it is applied to the pivot point.
 In this case, gravity is the only force that causes rotational motion, and the magnitude of the torque associated with this force is the force $F$ times the distance from where it is applied to the pivot point ($R$).
 In addition, the product must be multiplied by the sine of the angle between the directions of the force and the line of action which connects the pivot point to the center of mass.
 The resulting expression is $w R \sin\theta$, or $m g R \sin\theta$, where $R$ is the distance from the pivot point to the center of mass.
-Note that in [Fig. 6](#Fig1-6) the direction of the torque (clockwise) opposes the angular displacement $\theta$ (counter-clokwise).
+Note that in [](#Fig1-6) the direction of the torque (clockwise) opposes the angular displacement $\theta$ (counter-clokwise).
 This is always the case, even if the leg is to the left of the centerline; in that case the direction of the angular displacement is clockwise whereas that of the torque is counter-clockwise.
 The sum of the torques acting on the mass obeys the equation

 ```{math}